 Customer Retention Tactics & Tools

-Patronage Discounts and Coupons
+Discounts and coupons

-Giving existing customers discounts or coupons is a tactic that is used to increase customer satisfaction and loyalty.
-This is done by giving loyal customer discounts, which increases the value that they are able to receive.
-An example of a patronage discount is the classic “buy 9 get 1 free card” – the most widely used retention program in the world.
-Another example would be giving customers who have been members for 1 year a 5% discount on all their orders.
+This is done by giving loyal customers discounts, which increases the value that they are able to receive.
+An example of a discount is the classic “buy 2 get 1 free card” – the most widely used retention program in the world.
+Another example would be giving customers who have been members for 1 year a 5-10% discount on all their orders.

 Rewarding customers for actions, purchases, and behaviors is a tactic and tool used to increase customer loyalty and sometimes referrals.
-Customers can be directly rewarded, or can be spend “points” or “credits” on discounts, status-based rewards, experiential rewards, charitable donations, and more through a loyalty and rewards program.
+Customers can be directly rewarded or can spend “points” or “credits” on discounts, status-based rewards, experiential rewards, charitable donations, and more through a loyalty and rewards program.

 Proponents of personalization say that customers who experience personalization have higher conversion rates and customer satisfaction.

 Applying game mechanics to the customer experience and purchase process is a tactic or tool that is used to increase customer satisfaction by making the process more enjoyable and more likely to be performed.
 Gamification programs often use leaderboards, badges, status, and points to reward engagement.
-Unlike a loyalty program, these rewards are usually not redeemable; they are rewards in and of themselves.
+Unlike a loyalty program, these rewards are usually not redeemable– they are rewards in and of themselves.
 Gamification programs will often have elements of a loyalty program, and vice versa.

 An example of ecommerce gamification is Bonobos, who hid images throughout their ecommerce site and would reward visitors with $25 credit for finding them.